 Time to say goodbye to diapers?
-Before you even buy your toddler a potty seat, it’s important to have a plan for the training process itself.
+Before you even buy your toddler a potty seat, it’s important to have a plan for the training process.
 Find out about two methods that may help you decide how to start this important task!

 Remember that there’s no single, guaranteed method for success in potty training.
 The key is to choose the strategy that best adapts to your child and you.
 We have listed some methods with their pros and cons.
 Check them out!